shijunjing/cbmc/src/goto-programs/README.md

 (\ref goto_trace_stept::full_lhs) and the value expression representing the RHS (\ref goto_trace_stept::full_lhs_value).

+\subsubsection java-assignments Java Assignments

-The expressions on each side vary depending on the Java type, whether its a member assignment, whether its an assignment by reference, etc. Some examples:
+The expressions on each side vary depending on the type, whether its a member assignment, whether its an assignment by reference, etc. Some examples:
-- A global variable assignment will have a LHS \ref symbolt containing the Java type information and an identifier that does not include a function identifier, e.g. `java::SomeClass.someGlobalField`, and a RHS expression containing the value, e.g. a \ref constant_exprt or a \ref struct_exprt.
+- A global variable assignment will have a LHS \ref symbol_exprt containing the type information and an identifier that does not include a function identifier, e.g. `java::SomeClass.someGlobalField`, and a RHS expression containing the value, e.g. a \ref constant_exprt or a \ref struct_exprt.
-- A local variable assignment will have a LHS \ref symbolt containing the Java type information and an identifier that includes a function identifier, e.g. a parameter assignment like `java::SomeClass.<init>:()V::this`.
+- A local variable assignment will have a LHS \ref symbol_exprt containing the type information and an identifier that includes a function identifier, e.g. a parameter assignment like `java::SomeClass.<init>:()V::this` which corresponds to a symbol with `is_static_lifetime` set to true
-- A member assignment will have a LHS \ref member_exprt containing the Java type information for the member, the component name (member name), and an operand for the containing class which contains an identifier for the containing class, a RHS expression containing the value.
+- A member assignment will have a LHS \ref member_exprt containing the type information for the member, the component name (member name), and an operand for the containing class which contains an identifier for the containing class, a RHS expression containing the value.
 Inherited members have a nested member structure.
 Members of members are assigned using a series of single member assignments.
+- An array assignment consists of first assigning to a LHS \ref symbol_exprt a RHS of type `java::array`, then if the array is non-empty it is followed by a series of \ref index_exprt assignments to assign elements to the array of the required type.
+A notable exception to this assignment structure is when arrays are created non-deterministically for primitive types - these are created by assigning an entire array to the `java::array` symbol instead of being built using index assignments.

 \subsection other-steps Other steps

-In a trace of a Java program, there are other step types that are internal
+In a trace of a program, there are other step types that are internal
 including:
-- goto_trace_stept::typet::ASSERT (failure), used in bytecode instrumentation
+- goto_trace_stept::typet::ASSERT (failure), used in bytecode instrumentation and properties
 - goto_trace_stept::typet::NONE (location-only), indicates that this step is no other known step type and appear in the trace when the source location changes.